section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

 - Privacy redactions

 Predicting which country best matches this IP address can be complex, however, it can be viewed through a preferred IP listings provider of one's own choice.
 Hostinger International Limited (AS47583) is the ASN hosting website who owns IP addresses between 45.88.197.0 to 45.88.197.255 according to the RIPE registrar.
 This IP address' ASN hosting website serves Europe.
 Other registrars such as ARIN, indicates this IP was transferred to RIPE.
 Now that we know that Hostinger International Limited is the ASN owner of the IP address, the next step is to predict which country within range would be most likely to own the IP address.
-According to various ASN databases including Spyse and DNSlytics, AS47583 associated with 45.88.197.212 have five associated countries.
+According to various ASN databases including Spyse and DNSlytics, AS47583 is responsible for 45.88.197.212 have five associated countries.

 Here is the list of countries:
  - Lithuania (Li)